tfausak/tfausak.github.io/_drafts/ios-8-web-apps.md

       content="yes">
 {% endhighlight %}

-- allows the page to be run full screen
+This tag allows the page to be run full screen.
-- only works when added to the home screen
+Note that this only works when it has been added to the home screen.

 ### `apple-mobile-web-app-title`